The plant-based food industry is evolving

 Household penetration and repeat purchase

-• Most plant-based meat buyers are repeat purchasers.
-63% of households purchasing plant-based meat made repeat purchases within the category.
-This rate was second only to plant-based milk (76%).
+• The majority of shoppers are repeat purchasers.
+62 percent of households purchasing plant-based meat and seafood made repeat purchases within the category.
+Among plant-based categories, this was third to plant-based milk (79 percent) and plant-based creamer (65 percent).

 Plant based milk bottles and ingredients artistically arranged on a gray stone background